MA Counseling: School Counseling

 - Recent successful graduate course work in counseling as an unclassified student or from another institution.
-Maximum of 9 hours of relevant and recent (completed within six years of your projected graduation from the Counseling and Human Services program) transfer credit may be allowed.
+Maximum of 9 hours of relevant and recent (completed within six years of your projected graduation from the Counseling program) transfer credit may be allowed.

 - Mail all documents to:

 Counseling and Human Services Department Admissions

 1420 Austin Bluffs Parkway

 Colorado Springs, CO 80918